 Atman-Brahman, man-God Dualism or separation, or division is removed when the Subject called “I” is united with the Object called Brahman.
 Atman is Divine and the original source of this Divinity is Brahman.
 Their Unity, the Unity with an Everlasting Principle is specified by a term of vocabulary or “SHABDA” called “ASMI.”

 The Indian tradition recognizes several other ‘MahaVakyas’ and none of them, including the first four (‘MahaVakya Chatushtaya’), give a full description of LORD GOD CREATOR.
 Upanishadic Aphorisms describe one face of a coin with two-faces.
 Identity and Essence is one face of a coin and Existence is the second face of the same coin.
 We have to learn about both faces of the coin.

-Man – God Dualism can be recognized by noting the difference between Moon Light and Sunshine.
+Man-God Dualism can be recognized by noting the difference between Moon Light and Sunshine.
 There is an Original Source of Light and Illumination which is not illumined by any other luminous object.

-Atman-Brahman or man – God Dualism is the result of Constitutive – Regulative Dualism.
+Atman-Brahman or man-God Dualism is the result of Constitutive – Regulative Dualism.
 Atman is Brahman for there is Constitutive Unity between the two entities.
-Between man and God, there is Regulative Dualism for God is Ultimate Controller, Sustainer, and Maintainer of entire Universe.
+Between the man and God, there is Regulative Dualism for God is the Ultimate Controller, Sustainer, and Maintainer of entire Universe.

 Atman is described as imperishable, immutable, immortal, everlasting, eternal, and even unborn.
 These attributes can be applied to all Chemical Elements found in the material universe as per the Fundamental Laws of Conservation of Mass and Energy described in classical Physics.